Participants

 The farm is now rented to another dairyman, but Fred and Marilyn, along with one of their three children, grow vegetables, herbs, and flowers for sale and home use.

-Tim Koch is a Stream Educator and Hydrologist with the Ashokan Watershed Stream Management Program (AWSMP) and Cornell Cooperative Extension of Ulster County.
+Tim Koch is the Stream Education Leader and Hydrologist with the Ashokan Watershed Stream Management Program (AWSMP) and Cornell Cooperative Extension of Ulster County.
 He received a Master’s Degree in Watershed Hydrology from SUNY-ESF and has worked in water resources management for a number of years, joining AWSMP in 2018.
 In this role he develops and delivers educational programs on stream management, fluvial geomorphology, and watershed hydrology for municipal officials, technical audiences, and the public.
 He also conducts applied research and assists with stream assessments and restoration project monitoring.
 He is originally from a small town in central New York, is a volunteer firefighter, and in his free time enjoys being outdoors with his wife, daughter, two big dogs, and cat named Turkey.

 A life-long resident of the Catskills, Alan is a former accountant and small business owner who was elected Supervisor of the Town of Middletown in 1990.
 In 1991, he helped found the Coalition of Watershed Towns and became a chief negotiator of the New York City Watershed Memorandum of Agreement which established the Catskill Watershed Corporation (CWC).
 Alan was elected the first president of the CWC Board of Directors in 1997, and was named to the Director's post in 1999.
 Alan retired from the CWC in 2021 and is enjoying life outdoors, doing what he loves to do.